imNotMona/machineArchitecture-proj2/README.md

-->make test                     # makes test-bitwise test-puzzlebox // runs written code & compares to answers ->make bitwise                  # compiles my written code ->make bitwise test             # compare written codes result to answer, outputs differences ->make puzzlebox                # compiles my written code ->make puzzlebox test           # compare written codes result to answer, outputs differences
+->make test                     # makes test-bitwise test-puzzlebox // runs written code & compares to answers ->make bitwise                  # compiles my written code ->make bitwise test             # compare written codes result to answer, outputs differences ->make puzzlebox                # compiles pre-made C puzzle file ->make puzzlebox test           # compare input.txt and runs with puzzle file to see if it passes

 since puzzlebox is simply asking for a hash to pass all the test, all that is needed for that portion is the correct reverse engineered hash by analyzing 'puzzlebox.c'